CLiMBlab-Stanford/climbprep/README.md

 where each model written as a JSON file in `/juice6/u/nlp/climblab/modelfiles`.
 For new experiments or analyses, you may need to make a new model file.
 You're welcome to do this by hand following the BIDS specification, but this can be pretty error-prone.
-For typical experiments, most of the model- writing can be automated by the `generate_model` utility, which will generate a model file based on a set of task names and conditions inferred from an example participant, along with any novel contrasts you want, which you specify in a YAML file.
+For typical experiments, most of the model-writing can be automated by the `generate_model` utility, which will generate a model file based on a set of task names and conditions inferred from an example participant, along with any novel contrasts you want, which you specify in a YAML file.